It’s a question I’ve asked myself plenty of times before.

 I think about the time I’ve spent doing radio, podcasts and exploring the very creative medium of audio.

 And more recently, I consider the work I am paid to do.
-Starting with a business or technical problem, and finding a solution.
+Starting with a marketing, product or business problem, and finding a solution.

 Creativity comes from the Latin term creō”, “to create, make”.
 I have made plenty of things in my life, and it’s where I find my greatest joy — making.